google/koladata/docs/common_pitfalls.md

 kd.full_equal(kd.has(ds), kd.has_primitive(ds) | kd.has_entity(ds) | kd.has_list(ds) | kd.has_dict(ds))
 ```

-## Pointwise Equality Only Compares ItemIds for Entities/Lists/Dicts
+## Pointwise Equality Only Compares ItemIds for Entities/Lists/Dicts {#pointwise-equality}

 The pointwise equality operator `x == y` only compares **ItemIds** for
 structured data (i.e. entities/lists/dicts) and ignores their contents and